Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 Click the Save button to save the `TimedPayment` contract template.

-## Locking value in a contract
+## Locking value with a contract

 Let’s create a transaction that uses `TimedPayment` to lock up some blockchain value.
 We’ll then see how a later transaction can unlock that value.

 First, make sure you’ve created and saved the `TimedPayment` contract template as described in the previous section.

 Now take a look at the Value to Lock section.
-This is where we specify how to _fund_ the contract: the source, amount, and type of value to lock up.
+This is where we specify the source, amount, and type of value for the contract.

 In a new Ivy Playground you’ll see a button [xxx it’s actually a link, can we make it a button?] labeled “Seed Chain Core.”
 This defines some dummy accounts and asset types that you can use in the playground, and issues units of those assets to the accounts.
 Click “Seed Chain Core.”